 Newlands Brewery Tour

 There are three venues synonymous with the lush, leafy suburb of Newlands – the rugby stadium, the cricket stadium and, of course, the brewery.
-The oldest in the country, it dates back to 1820, the brewery offers guided tours that provides insights into modern day brewing methods.
+The oldest in the country, it dates back to 1820, the brewery offers guided tours that provides insights into modern-day brewing methods.
 The tour, which takes about an hour, includes a bit of the Brewery history, sustainability and a walk through the process.
 It also includes the Speciality Brewery – Newlands Spring Brewing Company – and fittingly ends with a beer tasting and a couple of pints in the brewery’s historic pub.

 NEWLANDS SWIMMING POOL

 Open to the public all year round (Adults, R21; Children, R10.50; Pensioners, free), Newlands Swimming pool is something of an institution and perfect for a hot summer day.
-Consisting of a main pool, a children’s pool and a diving pool (everybody has to try the high board at least once), the facilities include a small shop, showers and ablutions.
+Consisting of the main pool, a children’s pool and a diving pool (everybody has to try the high board at least once), the facilities include a small shop, showers and ablutions.

 KIRSTENBOSCH BOTANICAL GARDENS

 Kirstenbosch National Botanical Garden is reputed to be the most beautiful in the world.
 The experience of rolling greens, splashes of floral colour, shaded streams and the multitude of paths can only really be done justice with a visit.
-Take a walk along the treetop “Boomslang” (Tree Snake) walkway, picnic under a shady tree and definitely pay a visit to the exquisite Sculpture Garden.
+Take a walk along the treetop “Boomslang” (Tree Snake) walkway, picnic under a shady tree and be sure to pay a visit to the exquisite Sculpture Garden.
 Super family-friendly, you could spend the entire day at Kirstenbosch and never get bored.
 Not surprising that it is one of the city’s most popular spots.

 The natural beauty of Newlands is a restful and surprisingly nearby escape from suburbia and best of all it’s FREE.
 Explore this gift on the doorstep of the city with its meandering contour path, perfect for a gentle hike with kids or for walking the dogs or for something more rigorous if you are up for going higher.
 Braai facilities are also available.